po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

 * Assure students that we will cover the solution to help solidify their understanding.
 If questions remain, remind them to use office hours to get extra help!

-* Use the prompts and talking points below to review the following key (🔑) points:
+* Use the prompts and talking points (🔑) below to review the following key points:

+  * ✔️ `map()`

+  * ✔️ `filter()`

+* Open `08-Stu_FunctionalLoops/Solved` in your IDE and explain the following:

-  * ✔️ Remember that each of these array methods is just another type of for loop.
+  * 🔑  Remember that each of these array methods is just another type of `for` loop.

-  * ✔️ We take each item in an array, manipulate it in some way and return the original mutated array or a modified version of the original array.
+  * 🔑  We manipulate each item in an array in some way and return the original mutated array or a modified version of the original array.

-* Open [08-Solved](../../../../01-Class-Content/09-NodeJS/01-Activities/08-Stu_FunctionalLoops/Solved) in your IDE and explain the following:

-  * With the `map` method, a callback is run once for every element in the array.
-The value that is returned gets addded to the corresponding index of the new array.
+  * With the `map()` method, a callback is run once for every element in the array.
+The value that is returned gets added to the corresponding index of the new array, as shown in the following example:

   ```js
   const originalArray = [1, 3, 2, 5, 10];